-As an alternative to targeting downstream signalling mediators, can miRNA be used to lower the expression of TLR2 itself?
-Early work in fibroblast-like synoviocytes (FLS) from rheumatoid arthritis (RA) patients had shown that miR-19a and miR-19b mimics directly repress TLR2 (66).
-As a result, upregulation of IL-6 mRNA by TLR2 agonists was almost completely abolished in FLS loaded with miR-19a or miR-19b mimics (66).
-More recent independent studies confirmed these observations in FLS (67).
-On the other hand, early investigations found miR-19b mimics enhance activation of RA FLS by targeting negative regulators of NF- κ B activation (68).
-In any case, the impact of miR-19 mimics on TLR2-mediated signalling in acne remains to be established.
+As an alternative to targeting downstream signaling mediators, can miRNA be used to lower the expression of TLR2 itself?
+Early work in fibroblast-like synoviocytes (FLS) from rheumatoid arthritis (RA) patients had shown that miR-19a and miR-19b mimics directly repress TLR2.66 As a result, the upregulation of IL-6 mRNA by TLR2 agonists was almost completely abolished in FLS loaded with miR-19a or miR-19b mimics.66 More recent independent studies confirmed these observations in FLS.67 On the other hand, early investigations found miR-19b mimics enhance the activation of RA FLS by targeting negative regulators of NF- κ B activation.68 In any case, the impact of miR-19 mimics on TLR2-mediated signaling in acne remains to be established.

-From Discovery to miRNA-directed therapy
+From discovery to microRNA-directed therapy

-Although liquid phase oligonucleotide synthesis (LPOS) was demonstrated early on (69-71), solidphase oligonucleotide synthesis (SPOS) based on phosphoramidite chemistry has been the main production method for GMP-grade oligonucleotides.
-However, due to scalability limitations, high reagent consumption and the large quantities that are anticipated as NATs move beyond rare diseases into conditions with relatively high prevalence, the race is on to develop LPOS that can meet demand in a cost-effective fashion (72).
-As such, we may soon witness NATs reach affordability levels that will see them deployed in common, non-life-threatening disorders like acne.
-The translational challenges for miRNA-based therapeutics should not be underestimated, however.
-For instance, the first miRNA replacement therapy to reach clinical trials, systemic administration of a liposomal formulation of miR-34a mimic, was terminated early due to serious adverse immune-related reactions in patients with advanced solid tumours, though no such immunological responses were predicted in toxicological studies that included non-human primates (73).
-On the other hand, clinical trials with a miR-29b mimic (remlarsen) delivered via intradermal injection found remlarsen was safe and well tolerated, with no severe adverse events (34).
+Although liquid phase oligonucleotide synthesis (LPOS) was demonstrated early on,69-71 solid-phase oligonucleotide synthesis (SPOS) based on phosphoramidite chemistry has been the main production method for GMP-grade oligonucleotides.
+However, due to scalability limitations, high reagent consumption and the large quantities that are anticipated as NATs move beyond rare diseases into conditions with relatively high prevalence, the race is on to develop LPOS that can meet demand in a cost-effective fashion.72 As such, we may soon witness NATs reach affordability levels that will see them deployed in common, non-life-threatening disorders like acne.
+However, the translational challenges for miRNA-based therapeutics should not be underestimated.
+For instance, the first miRNA replacement therapy to reach clinical trials, systemic administration of a liposomal formulation of miR-34a mimic, was terminated early due to serious adverse immunerelated reactions in patients with advanced solid tumors, though no such immunological responses were predicted in toxicological studies that included non-human primates.73 On the other hand, clinical trials with a miR-29b mimic (remlarsen) delivered via intradermal injection found remlarsen was safe and well tolerated, with no severe adverse events.34 and rare diseases and often involved what were novel chemistries at the time.
+In contrast, the mRNA vaccines against COVID-19 cost 30-40 US dollars per treatment.
+Given the high prevalence of acne, cost-effective miRNA-directed interventions may be economically feasible.

 One additional factor to consider is the cost of NATs.
-Current approved ASOs and siRNAs range from 300k-750k US dollars per year (29).
-However, these drugs were generally developed for orphan and rare diseases and often involved what were novel chemistries at the time.
-In contrast, the mRNA vaccines against COVID19 cost 30-40 US dollars per treatment.
-Given the high prevalence of acne, cost-effective miRNA-directed interventions may be economically feasible.
+Current approved ASOs and siRNAs range from 300k-750k US dollars per year.29 However, these drugs were generally developed for orphan